Neuropsychological Assessment

 The assessment process:

-1. Initial assessment interview with one or both parents to find out more about the child’s history and current presentation.
+1. Initial assessment interview with parents to learn out more about the child’s history and current presentation

-2. Two to four assessment appointments with the child (number of appointments required varies)
+2. Three to four assessment appointments with the child (number of appointments required may vary)

-3. Feedback appointment with one or both parents (and child, where appropriate) to discuss assessment results, any diagnosis that has been made and recommendations.
+3. Feedback appointment with parents (and child or young person, where appropriate) to discuss assessment results, including any diagnoses that have emerged, and a plan to best support their needs.

 4. Finally, a comprehensive report is provided to parents.
-This includes the child’s results and any diagnostic information if relevant, as well as practical strategies and recommendations.
-Additional reports can also be provided to the school and/or other health professionals.
+This includes the child’s results and any diagnostic information relevant, as well as practical strategies, recommendations and resources.